OpenTechSchool/python-beginners/en/_sources/variables.txt

 Introduction
 ============

 Whew.
-Experimenting with the angles requires you to change three different places each time.
-Imagine you'd want to experiment with the square sizes, let alone with rectangles!
+Experimenting with the angles requires you to change three different places in the code each time.
+Imagine you'd want to experiment with all of the square sizes, let alone with rectangles!
 We can do better than that.

-This is where variables come into play: You can tell Python that from now on, whenever you refer to a variable, you actually mean something else.
+This is where **variables** come into play: You can tell Python that from now on, whenever you refer to a variable, you actually mean something else.
 That concept might be familiar from symbolic maths, where you would write: *Let x be 5.*
 Then *x \* 2* will obviously be *10*.